CHOOSING THE CAMERA THAT'S RIGHT FOR YOU

 - Over-all lens selection not as plentiful as Canon.

-- Poor video auto-focus features on DSLR bodies.
+- Poor video auto-focus features on pre-2020 DSLR bodies.
+New models such as the D780 & D6 are changing that.

-- Z6 & Z7 mirrorless bodies do not focus as fast as some of its competitors.
+- Z6, Z7 & Z50 mirrorless bodies do not focus as fast as some of their competitors.

 All of these manufacturers produce excellent products, but as with any mass-production item, they've all had issues that sometimes require a recall or service advisory.
 Read their warranty policy to learn more about returns and repairs.